Zach Mathers

-Zach Mathers (born April 14, 1994) is an American soccer player.
+Zachary Robert Mathers (born April 14, 1994) is an American soccer player.

 Career

 College

 Mathers spent his entire college career at Duke University.
 He made a total of 71 appearances for the Blue Devils and tallied 14 goals and 18 assists.

 Professional

 On January 14, 2016, Mathers was selected in the second round (35th overall) of the 2016 MLS SuperDraft by Seattle Sounders FC.
 However, he was cut during preseason and on March 9, he signed a professional contract with USL affiliate club Seattle Sounders FC 2.
 He made his professional debut on March 25 in a 1–0 defeat against Sacramento Republic.
-He played his first game for Seattle Sounders FC in the US Open Cup in a 2-0 win against the Kitsap Pumas on June 15, 2016.
+He played his first game for Seattle Sounders FC in the US Open Cup in a 2–0 win against the Kitsap Pumas on June 15, 2016.

-On March 2, 2018 Mathers was waived by Seattle Sounders FC.
+On March 2, 2018, Mathers was waived by Seattle Sounders FC.